MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-develop-cplusplus-simple.md

 ---
-title: Connect to SQL Database using C and C++ | Azure
+title: Connect to SQL Database using C and C++ | Microsoft Docs
 description: Use the sample code in this quick start to build a modern application with C++ and backed by a powerful relational database in the cloud with Azure SQL Database.
 services: sql-database
 documentationcenter: ''